 Please consider what you bring and how you pack it.
 Make sure that each item is contained, weather proof and weighs no more than 15kg each.
 Refrain from ‘piggy-backing’ – tying loose items together (cooking equipment to a backpack, or a sleeping bag to an esky).
 Items can become loose, get snagged on rigging or boat hardware, and may become a safety hazard.

 Tip: Pack multiple soft items (sleeping bags and pillows) in a larger zip-up bag or suitcase.
 Pack cooking equipment together in a plastic tub with food.

-All passengers (with or without tickets, with or without luggage) must check-in at the Maria Island Gateway in Triabunna (adjacent to the wharf) at least 45 minutes prior to the departure time.
+All passengers (with or without tickets, with or without luggage) must check-in at the Maria Island Gateway building, adjacent to the wharf in Triabunna (03 6123 4040), at least 45 minutes prior to the departure time.
 You will be issued with luggage tags for each applicable item and informed as to any schedule changes, relevant safety information and boarding procedures.

 You will be required to show or purchase your Parks Pass during check in.

-Overnight visitors will need to check in and pay the required fees at the Gateway before boarding the ferry.
-If you have a Penitentiary booking, please bring your confirmation to show to staff.
+Overnight visitors will need to check in and pay the required fees to staff at the Maria Island Gateway before boarding the ferry.
+If you have a Penitentiary accommodation booking, please bring your confirmation to show to staff.

 The staff will be able to answer any last minute questions you have about your journey to Maria, and also provide information about what to do and where to go on your return.

 When boarding the boat have at least one hand free to hold onto the gangway.
 Even small waves can cause the boat to surge resulting in the gangway moving around.
 Some passengers may find it difficult to cross.
 Please ask for assistance from the crew if required.
 If it’s windy and raining (not that it ever is on the east coast!) slow down and take extra care.